Siege of Zadar (1345–1346): Siege

 On 12 August 1345 Venetians started to besiege the city and the surrounding castles.
 Their land army was commanded by Marco Giustiniani and their marine forces were under the command of Pietro de Canale.

 The siege consisted of many separate operations, movements, battles and other military activities, that can be divided into three phases.
 The first phase ended at the end of January 1346 with the Venetians' breaking of the harbour chain which from the beginning of siege prevented Venetian galleys from entering the Zadar port.
 The breaking enabled the besiegers to come closer to the city walls and to control the movements of Zadar ships.
 In the meantime, Pietro Civrano took over supreme command of the Venetian forces as capitaneus generalis.

 The second phase was marked by the king Louis' army entering the conflict.
 In late springtime the King's forces attacked the Venetian fortress (bastida) built near Zadar at the beginning of the siege, but without success.
-Although large in number (according some sources up to 100.000 men), they were compressed in the narrow passage between the fortress and the sea, so they could not come closer strong enough to capture the fortress.
+Although large in number (according some sources up to 100,000 men), they were compressed in the narrow passage between the fortress and the sea, so they could not come closer strong enough to capture the fortress.
 Besides, they were under heavy fire from two sides – from the Venetian ships and from ballistic devices in the fortress.
 The major attack of the Croato-Hungarian forces took place on 1 July 1346, but at the end the Venetians carried the day.
 Louis the Angevin decided to retreat and ordered his troops to move northwards.

 In the third phase Zadar's defenders remained alone.
 They were short of food and water and without new supply lines, but they fought on until December.
 Finally, on 21 December 1346 the Venetian troops marched into town and took control of it.

 Aftermath

+The Zaratine bishop, Nicolò Matafari, went into exile after the Venetian conquest, only returning when the city was back in Hungarian hands.
 The city of Zadar remained under Venetian control until king Louis the Angevin invaded Venetian territories and captured all Dalmatian cities and islands in 1357.
 On 18 February 1358 the Treaty of Zadar was signed in the city, in which the Republic of Venice renounced the territory between the Gulf of Kvarner and the city of Durrës in favour of Louis.

 Zadar remained a self-governing community under Croato-Hungarian kings and queens until 1409, when it was sold, together with all of Dalmatia, to the Republic of Venice by the king Ladislaus of Naples.
-He was about to be defeated by his opponent for the crown, Sigismund the Luxemburgian, and took the opportunity to sell his "regal rights" over Dalmatia for the sum of 100.000 ducats.
+He was about to be defeated by his opponent for the crown, Sigismund the Luxemburgian, and took the opportunity to sell his "regal rights" over Dalmatia for the sum of 100,000 ducats.